Europe > Spain > Alicante

 - There’s a bus station at Avenue Loring.
 Again, this isn’t quite at the railway station, so allow time for a short walk.

-- The old railway station next to the bus station is now an impressive arts space and tourist centre – but you won’t find any trains here, so don’t fall into this mapping trap!
+- The old railway station next to the bus station is now an impressive arts space and tourist centre.
+However, you won’t find any trains here, so don’t fall into this trap!

-- You’ll see the Alicante-Murcia mainline just behind the car rental lots at the airport – but the nearest station is at Torrelano, about 2.5km / 30 minutes walk away.
+- You’ll see the Alicante-Murcia mainline just behind the car rental lots at the airport.
+The nearest station is at Torrelano, about 2.5km / 30 minutes walk away.
 Generally, buses will be quicker for getting from the airport to Murcia, but if you want to take the train, budget for a short taxi ride.

 - Unless you are planning on spending most of your time in the city of Alicante itself, then everything in this region lends itself towards getting a hire car.